On Economics and Dentistry

 The fear is that the cautious arguments made in a research paper or academic seminar are stripped of their ambiguity when they are turned into ammunition in the political battlefield.
 Strident claims rarely help inform the public or lead to better policy,

 For more than a decade and a half the polls of leading academic practitioners conducted by the Kent A. Clark Center, and its predecessors, at the University of Chicago Booth School of Business have sought to better inform the public about the reality of expert opinion on core economic questions shorn of partisan reasoning.
-The three panels now cover the United States, Europe and finance.
+The three panels now cover the United States, Europe, and Finance.

 The nuance found at the cutting edge of the subject is retained.
 Take, as an example, last week’s poll of the European panel on Germany’s debt brake, the constitutional rule that limits the size of budget deficits, a subject never far from controversy in the political economy of the Eurozone.
 47% of respondents agreed that such rules where an effective way to impose discipline on a country’s public finances whilst only 20% expressly disagreed.
 But 53% also agreed that the debt brake was a substantial constraint on vital public investment in physical and digital infrastructure and the green transition.
 In the often-polarized German – and wider European – political debate, the country’s debt brake is either a guarantee of fiscal rectitude or a constraint on sound macroeconomic policy-making.
 The view of the experts though is that it is probably both.
 There can be few clearer illustrations that macroeconomic policymaking is a study in trade-offs.